-Reference part Use Note Empty or "Effective YYYY-MM-DD" or "Expiry date YYYY-MM-DD" Name {IFRS IAS IFRIC SIC IFRS for SMEs MC} Number Number of the standard or interpretation IssueDate Issue date of the standard or interpretation Section Title of sections of standard or interpretation (or section number in case of IFRS for SMEs) Subsection Title of the subsection of the section (applicable to IFRS for SMEs only) Paragraph Paragraph (number) in the standard Subparagraph Subparagraph (number) of a paragraph Clause Subcomponent of a subparagraph URI Link to text of the standard in xIFRS URIDate Validity date of the link in xIFRS
+Section Title of sections of standard or interpretation (or section number in case of IFRS for SMEs) Subsection Title of the subsection of the section (applicable to the IFRS for SMEs Standard only) Paragraph Paragraph (number) in the IFRS Standard Subparagraph Subparagraph (number) of a paragraph Clause Subcomponent of a subparagraph URI Link to text of the standard in xIFRS URIDate Validity date of the link in xIFRS

-44. Reference resources are placed in the linkbase files of the corresponding standard, with the exception of references to standards that do not have a disclosure section (eg IAS 32, IAS 39 and IFRIC 17) for which no other linkbases are provided and for which references are placed in the reference linkbase for IAS 1.
+44. Reference resources are placed in the linkbase files of the corresponding IFRS Standard, with the exception of references to IFRS Standards that do not have a disclosure section (e.g. IAS 32, IFRS 9 and IFRIC 17) for which no other linkbases are provided and for which references are placed in the reference linkbase for IAS 1.